MileHacker Logo

 Off-the-Beaten-Path

-Many of Pingdu's attractions could be considered "off-the-beaten-path" for foreign visitors, due to its non-main international tourist destination status.
+Many of Pingdu's attractions could be considered "off-the-beaten-path" for foreign visitors, as a result of its non-main international tourist destination status.

 Authentic Discoveries